 Wiouwash State Trail: Birnamwood to Fairmorr Road

+It is 14 miles on the Wiouwash State Trail from Birnamwood to Faairmorr Road.
 The northern section of the Wiouwash State Trail in Shawano County is still in development.
-Only fragments of the trail are currently open from Birnamwood northward to Aniwa.
+Only fragments of the path are open from Birnamwood northward to Aniwa.
 Starting a ride in Birnamwood and heading south is the best option for an extended ride.

 The Birnamwood trailhead has no other facilities than a trail sign and self-registration station.
 It is on the south side of County Highway N within the village limits.
 Pull-out parking on the side of the road is available.
 By car from U.S. Highway 45, turn west toward Birnamwood on the county road, and drive 175 yards to the trailhead.

-Named for “Birnam Wood,” a Scottish town mentioned in Shakespeare’s Macbeth, this small village has at least one gas station and convenient store, and a few restaurants.
-Before starting a ride, cyclists may want to indulge in a baked treat from Linda’s Town and Country Bakery.
-Chet and Emil’s is a popular local restaurant that has been in business since 1946, renowned for its outstanding broasted chicken.
-Both businesses on the main street are only a few blocks from the trailhead.
+Named for “Birnam Wood,” a Scottish town mentioned in Shakespeare’s Macbeth, the village has a gas station/convenient store and a few restaurants.
+Before a ride, cyclists may want to indulge in a baked treat from Linda’s Town and Country Bakery.
+Chet and Emil’s is a popular restaurant that has been in business since 1946, renowned for its outstanding broasted chicken.
+Both businesses on the main street are a few blocks from the trailhead.

 Back at the trailhead, the conditions of the path are poor.
 The crushed stone surface has grown over with grass and weeds.
 Two lanes of the trail are hardly visible.
 It is possible to ride the trail with a standard bicycle, but rough surface conditions throughout the northern section make a slightly jarring ride.
 Hybrid or mountain bikes may work best on this trail.

 The trail departs Birnamwood going south and enters a forest.
-Railroad Creek meanders nearby until Eland, crossing the trail 10 times.
-From Birnamwood, it is about 4 miles to the village of Eland.
-Here, the Wiouwash State Trail joins the Mountain-Bay State Trail.
+Railroad Creek meanders nearby until Eland, crossing the trail ten times.
+From Birnamwood, it is about four miles to the village of Eland.
+Here, the Wiouwash State Trail joins the Mountain Bay State Trail.

 Originally called Eland Junction when platted by the railroad in 1888, Eland was the intersection of two railways: the Chicago and Northwestern Railway; and the Milwaukee, Lake Shore and Western Railway.
 The latter built a depot there in 1888.
 In 1893, they merged, and the Chicago and Northwestern Railway gained control of both routes.